pbour/geosocialgenerator/README.md

 4. Export the combined dataset to GR and CO files, to be ready for further analysis or visualization.

-In this repository you will find examples of GR and CO files that can be used to create a geosocial network.
+In this repository you will find examples of GR and CO files that can be used to create a geosocial graph.